 - Time occupiers such as books, magazines, games or cards

-If you only have minutes to pack, grab these items:
+If you only have minutes to pack, grab these essential items:

 - Medical supplies: prescription medications, eyeglasses and dentures